JuergenGutsch/blog/_source/_posts/2020-06-08-a-challenging-year.md

 The new situation and the less commute time are the reasons why I didn't write a blog post ore something else since January.

-The move to the new apartment is complete.
+The move to the new apartment is done.
 The kids know the new situation since more than a month and get used to it.
 It is all settling and calming down and the numbers around COVID-19 are getting better and better in central Europe.
 Let's have a small look into the future:

 I'm going to start challenging myself again to do some more stuff for the developer community: